 Once the IEM is available, the ILEP will be closed to new applicant providers.
 For a limited time20, providers with programmes already listed on the ILEP may apply for the inclusion of additional programmes while engaging in the IEM application process.
-Application forms for the ILEP are available on the ISD website.
-Dates for the receipt of applications are published on the ISD website.
+Application forms for inclusion of programmes in the ILEP are available on the ISD website.
+The dates of ILEP application cycles are published on the ISD website.
+Programmes must be fully validated at the time of the ILEP application.
 Only complete and accurate applications received during the application submission window will be considered.
 Incomplete and / or inaccurate applications will not be processed and applicants will be notified.

-All applicant providers will receive an email confirming receipt of their application, after the application submission window has closed.
+All applicant providers will receive an email confirming receipt of their application after the application submission window has closed.
 This is purely to confirm the application has been received as it will not have been reviewed at this stage.
-An unannounced on-site inspection of applicant providers may be conducted at any time to determine compliance with the criteria for inclusion in the ILEP.
-Applications are processed by the ISD staff responsible for the ILEP and their findings presented to the ILEP Committee.
-The Department of Justice will determine which programmes are included in the ILEP, and will be advised in its decisions by the ILEP Committee, comprising of membership of the Departments of Justice and DFHERIS.
+An unannounced on-site inspection of applicant providers may be conducted at any time to determine compliance with the criteria for inclusion on the ILEP.
+Applications are processed by the ISD staff responsible for the ILEP and their findings presented to the ILEP Committee, which meets before each ILEP update to decide the status of applications.
+The Department of Justice will determine which programmes are included in the ILEP, and will be advised in its decisions by the ILEP Committee comprising of membership of the Department of Justice and DFHERIS.
 Applications and information provided to the immigration authorities will be shared with members of the ILEP Committee.
-The ILEP Committee meet in advance of each ILEP update, although extraordinary meetings may also be held as required.
+The ILEP Committee meet in advance of each ILEP update, although extraordinary meetings may also be held if required.